Gautamshahi/WarClaim/FakeClaim/README.md

-# FakeClaim: A YouTube video Dataset for Identification of Fake News on the 2023 Israel-Hamas War
+# FakeClaim: A YouTube video Dataset for Identification of Fake News on the [2023 Israel–Hamas war](https://en.wikipedia.org/wiki/2023_Israel%E2%80%93Hamas_war)

 This repository contains the first publicly available dataset of factual claims and fake YouTube videos on the 2023 Israel-Hamas war for automatic fake video classification.